0jewell/prism/docs/Guides/Strict-typing.md

 ### How to type components

 Components are just numbers, aren't they?
-Well, you are not wrong.
+Well, that's technically correct.
 But the type checker does not need to know that.
-In another words, you can lie by **typing the entity as a table**, with a fake field holding its type.
+In other words, you can simulate the component's type by **annotating it as a table**, with a fake field holding its type.

 ```luau linenums="1" hl_lines="8"
 local world = require(path.to.world)